 Plotting#

-Plotting functionality for RAT results objects is available through the RATapi.utils.plotting module.
+Plotting functionality for RAT results objects is available through the ratapi.utils.plotting module.

-Plots using the matplotlib library
+Plot results using the matplotlib library.

-class RATapi.utils.plotting.LivePlot(block=False)#
+class ratapi.utils.plotting.LivePlot(block=False)#

 Parameters: